Open-Argon/Chloride/src/translator/bytecode_spec.md

 1. the fixed hash of the variable name.
 1. the register of the given value (*)

+## OP_ASSIGN

+assigns to a variable in the stack. if the variable doesnt exist on the stack, it is automatically declared on the current scope.

+this operation takes 3 operands.

+1. the length of the variable name.
+1. the offset in the constant buffer of the variable name.
+1. the fixed hash of the variable name.
+1. the register of the given value (*)

 ## OP_LOAD_NULL

 sets a given register to null.